 When it comes to purchasing medical devices for personal use, it is strongly advised that you consult your doctor for the best advice.
 Here are seven medical devices you can keep at home to keep track of your health on a regular basis.

 Note: This article does not endorse any specific device or brand.
 Before using any healthcare system, consult with your doctor or a medical professional about proper use and accuracy standards.
-This article’s sole purpose is to educate readers about simple personal health monitoring devices available in India, and it contains no information that has been vetted by a medical professional or organisation.
-Also keep in mind that certain devices can interact with pacemakers or other medical devices, so consult your doctor before using it.
+This article’s sole purpose is to educate readers about simple personal health monitoring devices available in India, and it contains no information that has been vetted by a medical professional or organization.
+Also, keep in mind that certain devices can interact with pacemakers or other medical devices, so consult your doctor before using them.

 Track your heart health with a portable ECG monitor.

-Portable personal ECG monitor with mobile companion app allows you to easily record ECG on a regular basis and track your heart health.
+A portable personal ECG monitor with a mobile companion app allows you to easily record ECG on a regular basis and track your heart health.
 These recordings become a valuable source of knowledge for physicians, allowing them to detect any anomalies early on.
-Request advice from a medical provider on the use of a portable personal ECG monitor.
+Request advise from a medical provider on the use of a portable personal ECG monitor.